Contact person

 Lars Sundvall

-Impregnation studies are of interest for all chemical pulp processes, whether the end product is paper pulp or dissolving pulp.
-It is especially important to have properly impregnated chips for pulp mills seeking to increase production or encountering issues related to impregnation.
+The subject of impregnation studies is of interest to all chemical pulp processes, irrespective of whether the end product is paper pulp or dissolving pulp.
+It is imperative for pulp mills seeking to enhance their production or grappling with impregnation-related issues to ensure the optimal impregnation of chips.

-Testbed Separation of Lignocellulose is a part of Bioeconomy Arena
+Testbed Separation of Cellulose is a part of Bioeconomy Arena

 2001